-- Thrive in acidic soil (like blueberry bushes)
+- Thrive in acidic soil (just like blueberry bushes)

 - Attract pollinators during the spring blueberry blossom season

-- Grow in same climate zone and relative environmental conditions
+- Grow in the same climate zone and relative environmental conditions

 - Aesthetically beautiful when paired with blueberries